-For the years ended June 30, 2019 and 2018, the discount rate used to measure the total pension liability was 7.75%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the current employer contribution rate (15.75%) for the years ended June 30, 2018 and 2019.
+For the years ended June 30, 2020 and 2019, the discount rate used to measure the total pension liability was 7.75%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the current employer contribution rate (17.40% and 15.75%, respectively) for the years ended June 30, 2020 and 2019.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.